PLEASE DOWNLOAD A COPY OF OUR PARENT HANDBOOK FOR THE MOST UPDATED INFORMATION ON CITY CAMP POLICIES & PROCEDURES, LINKED AT THE TOP OF THIS PAGE.

 PROOF OF RESIDENCY REQUIREMENT

-Aspen City Day Camp is only accepting local residents of the Roaring Fork Valley to our programs at this time.
-All campers must provide proof of RFV residency prior to attending and must be attending a RFV school district.
-Proof of Residency can be confirmed with the following document types:
+Aspen City Camp is accepting both primary residents of the Roaring Fork Valley (RFV) and non-residents to our programs at this time.
+All campers who wish to receive Primary Resident pricing must provide proof of primary RFV residency prior to attending AND must be attending a RFV school district.

 1. Tax Assessment

-3. Vehicle Registration from Pitkin, Garfield or Eagle Counties
+3. Vehicle Registration from Pitkin, Garfield, or Eagle County

 4. Pay stub from business operation in Pitkin County